TubercularOx/darkhaunter/fineline.md

 In hindsight, the *Escape* spell may have tested the fine line more than intended.
 It became a daunting shibboleth—an expectation that no candidate could meet without exceeding the boundaries of its own stat block.&#x20;

 In the case of the Hunting Horror, *Escape* was a spell Rich had to construct within the template system's constraints.
-For the Monster in the Dark, learning it would require a standard method—either being taught by another or having it impressed upon its mind by a greater power.
+For the Monster in the Dark, learning it would require a standard method: either being taught by another or having it impressed upon its mind by a greater power.
 This additional complexity blurred the boundary between an organic part of the character and an external addition, making it harder to distinguish what was intrinsic to the Hunting Horror and what was imposed on the Monster in the Dark by the story's needs.